openstack/neutron/doc/source/stadium/sub_project_guidelines.rst

 Stable branches
 ---------------

-Stable branches for libraries should be created at the same time when corresponding neutron stable branches are cut off.
+Stable branches for subprojects should be created at the same time when corresponding neutron stable branches are created.
 This is to avoid situations when a postponed cut-off results in a stable branch that contains some patches that belong to the next release.
 This would require reverting patches, and this is something you should avoid.